 While the University does not have any written agreements with local law enforcement agencies, it does maintain a close working relationship with local police.
-Tampa Police

-Department headquarters are located across from the campus, and there are regular, daily police patrol in the area.
-Additionally, the building in which the campus is located also hosts federal government agencies, which provides enhanced security in the building.
+The Tampa Police Department headquarters is located across from the campus and there are regular police patrolling in the area.
+Several federal government agencies share the building where the campus is, which translates into enhanced security in the building.

-Contact Information for the Tampa Police Department:
+Contact Information for Local Law Enforcement:

+Tampa Police Department